johnynek/bosatsu/docs/language_guide.md

 Data-structures have two simple rules:
 1. they must form a DAG
-2. if they refer to themselves, they do so in covariant positions (rougly, not as inputs to functions).
+2. if they refer to themselves, they do so in covariant positions (roughly, not as inputs to functions).

 ### Tuples